What is your Alberta business worth?

 A few questions about the operations of your business can further refine the valuation.

-You will take my valuation numbers to your accountant or banker and ask how they compare to completed deals they have seen pass over their desks.
+When it is all done, you will take my valuation numbers to your accountant and / or banker and ask how they compare to completed deals they have seen pass over their desks.

 If my ‘ball park’ valuation approximates the information you get from your banker or accountant, I will send you a questionnaire that will tell me more about the business and the ease or difficulty it will be to find a buyer for it.